 Of course, poor choices in music and background music, poor music-playing quality, or volume problems could cause customers to think poorly of the business or leave the establishment.
 However, 32 to 41 percent of survey respondents said they would react negatively or very negatively to silence.

 Despite these surveys on customer opinion, with scientific studies to back them up, too many business owners do not fully understand the importance of music for them.
 In fact, 24 percent reported that they did not understand how music impacted their customers’ moods and decisions.

 Why Music Is Important

-Many people use music to make themselves feel better, escape from stress, calm down, get excited, or pass the time.
+Many people use music to make themselves feel better, escape stress, calm down, get excited, or pass the time.
 Still, social cohesion can be an important component of how music is used in businesses.
-All of these entwine to help you understand how your brand is viewed by the customers you want.
+All these entwine to help you understand how your brand is viewed by the customers you want.

-"When music fits the space, and customers appreciate the music choices, nearly 4 out of 10 people stay longer in those businesses or public spaces, which is about 35 percent.
-About 31 percent return to that place; 21 percent recommend the business to others; and 14 percent report that they would buy more."
+When music fits the space and customers appreciate the music choices, nearly 4 out of 10 people stay longer in those businesses or public spaces, which is about 35 percent.
+About 31 percent return to that place, 21 percent recommend the company to others, and 14 percent report that they would buy more.

-Music makes employees more productive, especially younger employees; 26 percent of workers ages 16 to 64 reported that music made them more productive, but 49 percent of 16 to 24 year olds reported that music made them more productive at work.
+Music makes employees more productive, especially younger employees; 26 percent of workers ages 16 to 64 reported that music made them more productive, but 49 percent of people 16 to 24 years old said that music made them more productive at work.

 Types of Businesses With Background Music

 Some obvious notes on the psychology of music show that loud music can hurt customers' ears and make conversation difficult.
 Volume could be higher in a shopping mall than in a small restaurant because consumers expect different experiences.
 Low pitches tend to be associated with serious emotions, including sadness, while higher pitches tend to be associated with happiness and humor.

 Types of Music Licensing for Businesses